 Selection process for Selective High School Placement

 The type of test that a school decides to take depends on them.
 One of the most common exams is HAST or the Higher Ability Selective Test.
-Here the benchmark is set higher than usual.
-Therefore, more effort is required to ace this Selective Test.
+Here the benchmark may be set higher than usual.
+Therefore, more effort may be required to ace this Selective Test.